zenaro147/PicoAdapterGB/README.md

 <a href="https://www.buymeacoffee.com/zenaro147" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

 This is the first standalone implementation of [Mobile Adapter GB](https://bulbapedia.bulbagarden.net/wiki/Mobile_Game_Boy_Adapter)!
 <br>It's based on [Libmobile](https://github.com/REONTeam/libmobile) by [REON Team](https://github.com/REONTeam) and it's totally free from any kind of sofware.
-You just need to power the adapter with any power source that's provide 5v (like a power bank, a phone using an OTG, add a battery circuit, etc), and make the first configuration (using any Serial Monitor on PC/Smartphone, even the Serial Monitor from Arduino or VS Code).
+You just need to power the adapter with any power source that's provide 5v (like a power bank, a phone using an OTG, add a battery circuit, etc), and make the first configuration (using any Serial Monitor on PC/Smartphone).

 It's possible to connect to any [REON project](https://github.com/REONTeam/reon) custom server as soon it releases.